Tips for Picking a Health Plan

 NEWS: NOAH Celebrates Emerging Leader Dora Correal

-NOAH is thrilled to share that one of our own dedicated and caring team members, Dora Correal, Director of Community Equity, received the Emerging Leader Award from the Geiger Gibson Program in Community Health Policy.
+NOAH is thrilled to share that one of our own dedicated and caring team members, Dora Correal, Director of Community Access, received the Emerging Leader Award from the Geiger Gibson Program in Community Health Policy.

 This national award honors young, emerging leaders within community and farmworker health centers who have made a career in the health center family and personify the enduring strength of health centers.